armadaproject/armada-spark/docs/architecture.md

 `armada-spark` uses docker to produce container images that serve as spark Drivers and Executors.
 See the [Building Docker Images](../README.md#building-docker-images) section of the README for more information.

+Any files you wish to include on the image, (e.g. python scripts or scala/java jar files,) should be copied into the [extraFiles](../extraFiles) directory.
+They will appear on the image in the /opt/spark/extraFiles directory.

 # Architecture & Design